ARTISTS IN THE SCHOOLS

 Hoop Dance Residencies bring a Hoop Dance teacher into the school for 1 - 2 weeks.
 Students participate in learning about local Indigenous history and traditional dance knowledge while participating in a high energy class.

 This residency is a creative residency (4 days - 2 weeks).
 Schools opt for one or two grades, divisions, or 1 combined class of Indigenous students.

 Please contact for a pricing matrix and availability as well as more information for schools.

 Dance Workshops range from 1 hr - 2 days for Indigenous community organizations, after school programs, pre-schools, kindergartens as well as non-Indigenous combined high schools, universities classes, and churches.

 Participants can experience powwow dance, hoop dance and creative movement while learning about local Indigenous context and histories.
 Workshop are tailored to the age group and needs.
 Instructors have years of experience working with all age groups as well as working in post-secondary.

 Please contact for pricing and availability.

-The music workshop is offered to aid with Indigenizing the music curriculum.
+The music workshop is offered to empower Indigenous students within the music curriculum.
 The artists who offer this program are formally trained in Western forms while maintaining strong connections to their Indigenous traditions.